OEFDataScience/Lagrange/menu/reign_current.md

 **Version Updates (As of September 3rd, 2019)**
   * Hotfix implemented to detect and correct "blank" country names in the first month of tenure for the following leaders: De Roburt (Nauru), Nakyama (Micronesia), Pashinyan (Armenia), da Costa (Sao Tome), Lini (Vanautu), Remeliik (Paulau).
+Hotfix will dynamically fix any future problems with missing country names for future leaders.
   * Coalition outcome for Belgian general election is expected to take time, so the result is uncoded as of this update.
 (September Update: Looks like Belgium is in for a long caretaker period.
 If nothing changes, expect a PM change in December 2019 due to Michel's new commitments to the European Council).
   * Updated precipitation (SPI) estiamtes using NOAA's July 2019 PREC/L release (https://www.esrl.noaa.gov/psd/data/gridded/data.prel.html).